 To reach the middle class today, Democrats need to accommodate "middle-class consciousness," containing three primary and interconnected principles: work, reward for work, and restraint.
 Most Americans, including both those who formed the New Deal coalition and those who constitute the potentially expanded base, believe that work is a central value.
 Working people contribute to society, create the wealth, and carry the burden of taxes.
 They have learned and accepted the rules that govern social behavior, and they expect, in turn, to get a fair reward for their work.
 As the primaries were coming to a close in June 1988 voters thought Michael Dukakis' references to "good jobs at good wages" signaled a respect for work, and they inferred that he was "a middle-class kind of guy" That was all obscured by August; the lesson should help guide the future.

 The middle class today perceives itself as "squeezed" between the rich and the poor, neither of whom play by the rules, but seek their reward through shortcuts or special claims -- tax breaks, windfalls, and welfare.
-Middleclass consciousness deplores the lack of
+Middleclass consciousness deplores the lack of values" today, which, in context, means the failure to honor work and recognize limits.
+To many, society seems to be spinning out of control and to be forgetting the people who carry the principal burdens.
+Middle-class voters believe that even though they carry disproportionate burdens (paying the taxes) and play by the rules (working hard), they get few of the benefits.

 You may also like: